-- To participate in these graded assignments, you must (i) create an account, (2) sync to our course, (3) review how to participate in polls, (4) bring your mobile device class.
+- To participate in these graded assignments, you must (i) create an account, (2) sync to our course, (3) review how to participate in polls, (4) bring your mobile device to class.
 You can find links to all of these at the CSU student iClicker page. - Students must be present in class to participate. - There will be ~ 3-4 iClicker questions per lecture.
 Most questions are worth 1 point: 1⁄2 point for responding + 1⁄2 point for a correct response.
 The total possible points should be ~80, however, we will apply a maximum of 65 points toward your final grade.
-This strategy allows students to make mistakes and learn from those mistakes. - There are no make-up iClicker points.
-This is where those 20 free points or the extra questions could be helpful. - Please contact iClicker Tech Support if you are having problems.
+This strategy allows students to make mistakes and learn from those mistakes. - There are no make-up iClicker points. - Please contact iClicker Tech Support if you are having problems.
 Any issues that require the professor's attention and affect grading must be communicated within 1 week of the problem.

-Reading-to-Learn (RTL)
+Discussions & Reading-to-Learn (RTL)

-We will be reading papers from the scientific literature this semester using a strategy called "Reading-to-Learn" (RTL) in which we break down the sections of a paper to help students identify the key elements and interpretation.
-Material is provided on Canvas to help teach you how to use RTL before implementing this strategy (under the "Discussions" module).
-There are 2 main components:
+We will be reading two papers from the scientific literature this semester using a strategy called "Reading-to-Learn" (RTL), in which we break down the sections of a paper to help you identify the key elements and interpretation.
+Material is provided on Canvas to help teach you how to use RTL (under the "Discussions" module).
+These papers will be discussed in discussion groups, as follows: